© A. R. Dean

 In the individual described by Bensch et al., although the two species' songs were combined into single song-phrases which were described as 'mixed song', this was more a case of 'song switching' than the intimate admixture of notes of truly 'mixed song.'
-Although 'song switching' may not have a single cause and the individual described by Bensch et al. shows that hybrids may be 'song switchers'.
-However, it seems likely that consistent 'song switching' frequently involves simple song copying.
+'Song switching' may not have a single cause and the individual described by Bensch et al. shows that hybrids may be 'song switchers'.
+However, it seems likely that consistent 'song switching' may frequently involve simple song copying.
 One species may imitate the song of the other when a close congener is seen as a potential territorial competitor.
 Conversely, consistent 'mixed song', involving a much more complex mix of individual notes from two species, seems to me less easy to explain from 'imitation' and may perhaps be a stronger indication of hybrid origin.
-Occasionally, though, both 'song switching' and 'mixed singing' are encountered from a single individual, so there is no clear-cut divide.
+Occasionally, though, both 'song switching' and 'mixed singing' are encountered from a single individual.
 In the case of apparently thoroughbred Willow Warblers incorporating Chiffchaff song, Lawn (2018) has suggested that 'character convergence' (in this case involving song convergence) may be involved, as a result of population and habitat changes, and that this could have adaptive benefits.

 Using genetic AFLP analysis, most 'mixed singers' in the overlap zone between Iberian Chiffchaff and nominate Common Chiffchaff in NE Spain and SW France have been shown to be hybrids (Bensch et al 2002).
 In the overlap zone between Siberian Chiffchaff and Common Chiffchaff of the form abietinus, extending NW from the southern Urals, there is also a significant level of 'mixed song' (Lindholm 2008; Marova et al 2009).
 Here hybridization between the two forms has also been verified, from a combination of morphological, genetic and bio-acoustic characters (Marova et al 2009, Shipilina et al 2017).
 Thus, it should not be assumed that an individual using 'mixed song' is copying notes from a congener.
 That hybridisation is involved needs to be given due consideration.